ypsitau/jrasm/README.md

 ### .ORG

-Specifies the current address where program or data is to be stored.
+It specifies the current address where program or data is to be stored.
 You must specify at least one `.ORG` directive before any source code that generates binary data appears.

 Example: